Test Code LAB1408 Thyroxine-Binding Globulin (TBG), Serum

 Cautions

-Females using estrogen-based contraception may exceed the reference range.
+Female individuals using estrogen-based contraception may exceed the reference range.

 Method Description

 The IMMULITE 2000 TBG (thyroxine-binding globulin) is a solid-phase chemiluminescent immunoassay.
-The solid phase, a polystyrene bead, is coated with a monoclonal antibody specific for TBG.
+The solid phase, a polystyrene bead, is coated with a monoclonal antibody specific to TBG.
 The patient sample and alkaline phosphate-conjugated TBG are added and incubated.
 During this time, TBG in the sample competes with the enzyme-labeled TBG for a limited number of antibody binding sites on the bead.
 Unbound enzyme conjugate is removed by washing and the chemiluminescent substrate is added.
 The substrate, a phosphate ester of adamantyl dixetane, undergoes hydrolysis in the presence of alkaline phosphatase to yield an unstable intermediate.
 The continuous production of the intermediate results in the sustained emission of light.
 The photon output is inversely proportional to the concentration of the TBG in the sample.(Package insert: IMMULITE 2000 TBG PIL2KTB-16.
 Siemens Medical Solutions; 03/15/2018)